Article updated in 2022 to reflect changing conditions, prices and trends.

 - 21 CFR 820 – Overseen by the United States Food & Drug Administration, this Code of Federal Regulations sets out quality system regulations and good manufacturing practices for medical devices made or sold in the United States.
 It roughly aligns with ISO 13485 without being equivalent.

 - The European Union’s Medical Device Regulation (MDR) – formally known as Regulation (EU) 2017/745 – which sets out rules for medical devices sold in the EU.
-Full compliance was due to be in force by May 2020 but has been delayed until May 2021 to avoid impacting the rapid rollout of a Covid-19 response, in particular the many new respirators needed worldwide.
+Full compliance was due to be in force by May 2020 but was delayed until May 2021 to avoid impacting the rapid rollout of a Covid-19 response, in particular the many new respirators needed worldwide.

 - The Unique Device Identification System (UDI) final rule – US legislation requiring medical devices to be uniquely trackable in line with new UDI rules set out in the EU MDR regulations above.
 As of June 2020 enforcement of UDI legislation has been delayed for some classes of medical device until 2022 due to Covid-19 disruptions.